 This course is open to all eighth-grade students with a strong interest.
 Students will begin a more advanced study of music, vocal concepts, and literature.
-They will be encouraged to participate in local, regional, and statewide festivals.
-Groups are involved in performance-related activities throughout the school year.
+Students will be encouraged to audition for local, regional, and state-wide honor vocal ensembles.
+Groups are involved in performance related activities throughout the school year.